Serpentine RC

 Event information.

 The number collection for both events will be done on the morning of the race day.
 The results will be available here.
-All finishers will be awarded a race medal and a goody bag.
+All finishers will be awarded a race medal and finish-line goodies.
 Toilet facilities will be available, but no changing rooms, so please arrive ready to run.
 Bag drop and water stations will be available on a day.
+The nearest toilet facilities will be in the Serpentine Lido and Serpentine Bar & Kitchen.

 Important rules.

-The overall capacity for the event is 650 runners as per UK license (number 2024-45469 ) so all entries must be booked in advance with no entries available on the day.
+The overall capacity for the event is 650 runners as per UK license (number #28333 ), so all entries must be booked in advance with no entries available on the day.
 The event is open to all abilities with a cut-off time of two hours.
 The online entries will close once the event reaches the maximum capacity of 650 runners.
 Each participant's number is specific to their age and race category.
 Do not pass your event number to anyone else without the authorisation of the Race Director.
 Anyone found number swapping may be disqualified from the race.
 For your safety, the safety of other runners and members of the public, the use of personal stereos, headphones, or mobile phones during the race is not permitted.
 The minimum age for entry to the 10K is 15 years old on a race day.
 Baby buggies, dogs and walking poles are not allowed.
 We share Hyde Park and Kensington Gardens with the public, please be respectful – we DO NOT have priority over other park users.
+No lead/assistance bikes are allowed in this event.

 NYD10K history and notable mentions.